In this article, I have listed down some very common excuses that every software tester should immediately stop giving.

 While testing that new feature or while testing that one API,

-- Isn’t it possible for you to keep watch on the response time?
+- Isn’t it possible for you to keep a watch on the response time?

-- Isn’t it possible that you ask your Business Analyst about the load this particular feature/module/API is expected to handle in production so that you can test it?
+- Isn’t it possible to ask your Business Analyst about the load this particular feature/module/API is expected to handle in production so that you can test it?